david-feldman/ucsf-mybplab/README.md

 * cog_task_data
 * intervention_task_data

 Formatted data CSV files will be in the appropriate sub-folder above.
+Note: the Syncapse API throws several errors when downloading Synapse tables such as the one that follows.
+These should not cause alarm, and simply indicate that Synapse's memory mangement is not optimal:

+    [WARNING] get_my_bp_lab_data.py:44: DtypeWarning: Columns (8,12,30,31,32,33,34,35,36,37,91) have mixed types.Specify dtype option on import or set low_memory=False.

 *Originally developed by David Feldman (davidelanfeldman@gmail.com)*